- Guidelines for January Term Courses

 - Normally, January Term classes meet four days per week, though that is not an absolute requirement.
 Justified exceptions to this schedule may be approved by the January Term Committee.
 Classes meeting five days per week may be held in any time slot, though the late afternoon time for those classes is often unpopular with students.

 - The course proposal form includes a section on time preference and room needs.
 If space allows, more extended time slots for studio or lab courses may be arranged by calling the Jan Term Office and the Registrar.
 Media rooms and computer labs are always in great demand, and we try to assign them on a first-come basis provided you need ALL the technology in the room.
-(If you only need a VCR, you won't be assigned to a GV room).
 We do our best to match instructors with the best possible room for their class, but you should plan on being as flexible as possible.

 - For a class to be listed as upper division it must meet particular standards developed by the Curriculum Committee.
 Upper division courses are characterized by at least two of the following four criteria: